WP63/ACF-Block-Loader/README.md

 ```

 ## Use with Blade template engine in Sage 9
-In version 1.2.0, `wp63/acf-block-loader` has built-in support for Blade template engine in Sage 9. ~~Just hook into `wp63/is_sage` and change value to `TRUE`~~

-Meh, You can either just echo output directly from `Block::render()` method, or return an array.
-The returned array will be passed to corresponding blade template.

-To make it work with return method, create a template file with the same name as the block itself (`$name` value) and put it in `views/blocks`
+1. In class `render()` method, instead of echo output directly, return an array contains all data to be exposed to Blade template file.
+2. Create template file in `views/blocks` the file name must be the same as block nam3 (`$name`). for example: `views/blocks/hero-banner.blade.php`